 - Must have $10 million in assets for accounts in private wealth division

 What to look for: If you have $10 million to open an account, Goldman Sachs might be right for you.
-If you don’t, however, you might want to consider checking out a Marcus: by Goldman Sachs account, which requires no minimum deposit and has no fees, plus a % APY on its high-yield online savings account, which is four times the national average.
+If you don’t, however, you might want to consider checking out a Marcus: by Goldman Sachs, Member FDIC, account, which requires no minimum deposit and has no fees.
+The account also offers a competitive Annual Percentage Yield on its high-yield online savings account.

 What Are the Minimum Assets for Private Banking?

 Among the private banks listed here, the minimum is $3 million in investable assets.
 However, some private banks serve clients with investable assets of $750,000 or more.

 What Is the Best Private Bank of 2023?

 Bank of America is the best of the best when it comes to private banking.
 Although it’s the smallest bank listed in terms of assets under management, those assets total over $1 trillion, which makes Bank of America a powerhouse by any standard.
 Its team approach ensures that in addition to the manager they’re assigned, clients have access to the right finance professionals to guide them through every aspect of their wealth growth and preservation.

 Bank of America also has the strongest offerings in terms of perks with the Preferred Rewards program.
 The Diamond and Diamond Honors tiers provide significant value with the following features: